 Cork Place Mats

 I happened to find this Natural Cork Fabric By the Yard.
 You can also use this cork too.
 There are lots of colors.
-I like the natural cork and I knew I could just cut it with scissors and I wouldn’t have to do anything else.
+Natural cork is amazing and I knew I could just cut it with scissors and I wouldn’t have to do anything else.

 I love the texture and the peek of color underneath the plates and chargers.

-I cut the cork into 14″ circles.
+All I did was cut the cork into 14″ circles.
 For the circle pattern, I bought a cardboard cake circle.